 After the concrete is pressed, the foundation is leveled using steel shims.

 Caution about pressed concrete pilings:

-When installed properly, the pier system provides a relatively reliable foundation repair.
-The system is not quite as good as Steel piers, because it is seldom driven to rock.
+When installed properly, the pier system provides a relatively reliable repair.
+The system is not quite as good as Steel piers because it is seldom driven to rock.
 The problem with concrete pressed pilings is when they are improperly installed to a depth of 3-5 feet.
-The piling system appears robust, but will probably fail in a few years.
+The piling system appears robust but will probably fail in a few years.

 Poured Concrete Piers

-Load bearing capacity of the soil under a poured pier is not tested.
-Poor soil compaction / poor load bearing capacity is a leading cause of foundation problems.
+The load-bearing capacity of the soil under a poured pier is not tested.
+Poor soil compaction / poor load-bearing capacity is a leading cause of foundation problems.
 The pier may sink with time in poorly compacted soils and normally carries a shorter warranty period than any other pier method.